HISAS/i_love_sushi/README.md

-# If you use "I love sushi", you can easily find nearbuy sushi restaurants.
+# You can easily find nearbuy sushi restaurants.

 ## Getting Start